pafavero/draw_a_name/README.md

 - Repeat the process to draw names as needed.

-###Technologies Used
+### Technologies Used
-React
+- React
-Next.js
-Next.js
+- Next.js
-JavaScript
+- JavaScript
-Typescript
+- Typescript
-HTML
+- HTML
-CSS
+- CSS

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.